TokaiApp/Screenshot2Code/README.md

 To save time and maintain format, you may choose 3!

-> Note: this project is currently in ideation stage.
+> Note: this project is still in development.

 ## The Basics of Copy-Paste
 Copy-pasting code is done all the time for a plethora of purposes!